-In Alternative 2, contaminated sediment at concentrations greater than the remediation goals would be removed from the wetland to a depth of two feet in an area of about 3,400 square feet.
+In Alternative 2, contaminated sediment at concentrations greater than the ecological remediation goals for ecological receptors and 6-NYCRR Part 375 Residential SCOs for human receptors would be removed from the wetland to a depth of two feet in an area of about 3,400 square feet.
 The approximate area to be excavated is shown on Figure 10.
 The excavated sediment, about 250 cubic yards, would then be disposed of at a landfill permitted to receive this material.
 The portion of the wetland disturbed by the excavation will be backfilled with clean material, seeded, and then the wetland will be allowed to naturally restore itself.
-When completed, the remedial action will be a permanent solution.
 The estimated time to complete the remediation of this site is about 6 months.